ZR0W/GTmetrix-chrome-extension/README.md

+# About this:
-# An extension that sends a form to GTmetrix to get the test results of a website's performance
+An extension that sends a form to GTmetrix to get the test results of a website's performance

 # Currently:
 400 Error from the link